crm-cat/UGinabox/README.md

 --> Model Driven App for Event & Session management - This model driven application built on the Power Platform is a small application that creates the structure for user group administration to create a new event and log sessions against that event.

+--> Icebreaker PowerPoint SLIDE - Use this slide at the very start of User Group meetings to facilitate discussions and get to know your community!
+Comes pre-built with animations - you can keep the questions ot update them, it's up to you!

 --> COMING SOON - PowerPoint presentation for Introducing your UG and placeholders for your event